Lt.-Col. Charles Gore Hay, 20th Earl of Erroll1

 Consanguinity Index=0.0%

-She succeeded to the title of 24th Lady Hay [S., 1430] on 24 January 1941, suo jure.1 She succeeded to the title of 23rd Countess of Erroll [S., 1452] on 24 January 1941, suo jure.1 From 19 December 1946, her married name became Moncreiffe.
+She succeeded as the 24th Lady Hay [S., 1430] on 24 January 1941, suo jure.1 She succeeded as the 23rd Countess of Erroll [S., 1452] on 24 January 1941, suo jure.1 From 19 December 1946, her married name became Moncreiffe.
 From 27 November 1964, her married name became Carnegie.
-She was invested as a Officer, Most Venerable Order of the Hospital of St. John of Jerusalem (O.St.J.).1 She was invested as a Dame of Grace, Most Venerable Order of the Hospital of St. John of Jerusalem (D.St.J.).1
+She was appointed Officer, Most Venerable Order of the Hospital of St. John of Jerusalem (O.St.J.)1 She was appointed Dame of Grace, Most Venerable Order of the Hospital of St. John of Jerusalem (D.St.J.)1

 Child of Diana Denyse Hay, Countess of Erroll and Major Raymond Alexander Carnegie